nhershy/AzureAppServiceNetworkTraceAnalyzer/README.md

   <img src="Documentation_assets/executables.png" width="150" height="80" />
 </p>

-Opening up the UI.exe, the user is greeted by a simple interface that has parameters for input file, output file, source IP, destination IP, and port number.
+Opening up the AASNTAUI.exe, the user is greeted by a simple interface that has parameters for input file, output file, source IP, destination IP, and port number.

 ##### AASNTAUI
 <p align="center">